ClickCease

 Gayle’s years of professional experience reflects a lifelong commitment to helping people whether it is through counseling, mediation or parent coordination.

-LGBTQIA and all culturally diverse populations are welcome.
+LGBTQIA+ and all culturally diverse populations are welcome.

 View my psychology today profile

-Jesse Buchanan is a Clinical Social Worker (CSW).
+Jesse Buchanan is a Licensed Clinical Social Worker (LCSW).
 He earned a Master’s of Social Work (MSW) from the University of Utah and a Bachelor’s of Science degree in Sociology.
 He is skilled and trained in several treatment modalities.
 Jesse has experience with trauma, addiction, anxiety, depression, mood disorders, relationship issues and other mental health diagnoses.

 As a first responder for many years, Jesse has experienced, firsthand, the mental and emotional struggles which most people face.
 He also recognizes the many barriers, including stigmatization, which stand in the way of people seeking relief through mental health resources.
 Jesse has made it a mission to normalize mental health and to reduce the anxieties associated with seeking treatment.